 Be transparent about how you’re fixing it

-Saying ‘we’re fixing it’ and ‘it won’t happen again’ is a great first step.
-The next step should be providing proof.
+You need to do more than say you’re sorry.
 Walk your followers through the changes you’re making to ensure it won’t happen again.
-If you misused a sensitive hashtag or referenced an offensive term, tell people what you’re going to do to prevent similar mishaps.
+If you misused a sensitive hashtag or referenced an offensive term, explain how you’re reevaluating your social media guidelines and retraining employees.

 Reach out to influential community members

-If you’re active on social media, chances are that you have certain close community members or brand advocates that you regularly interact with.
-When something negative happens, don’t be afraid to reach out to these valuable followers in a more personal way, especially if they’re commenting on the issue at hand.
+If you’re active on social media, chances are that you have certain community members or brand advocates that you regularly interact with.
+When a social media fail happens, don’t be afraid to reach out to these valuable followers in a more personal way—especially if they’re commenting on the issue at hand.

 If someone regularly advocates for your business, they may want to address the issue with their own followers.
 Let them in on some of the details and help them spread the correct information.
 They can help your business regain control of the conversation by being on your side.

-If they do help you put out your fire, make sure you thank them appropriately for their ongoing support.
-This acknowledgment will help keep them in your circle, where they’ll stay during any future blunders.
+If they do help put out a fire, make sure you thank them appropriately for their ongoing support.
+This acknowledgment will help keep them in your corner—where they’ll stay during any future blunders.